-We live in a busy society which is dependent on our ability to travel, transact business, gather at social events, and connect with other humans on multiple levels.
-With each passing day, however, our need to connect is also contributing to adverse affects on our planet.
+We live in a busy society that is dependent on our ability to travel, transact business, gather at social events, and connect with other humans on multiple levels.
+With each passing day, however, our need to connect is also contributing to adverse effects on our planet.

 The Earth’s Temperature Is Slowly Rising And Our Water Levels Are Rising Along With It